getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

         description: `processing shopping cart result`,
     });
     processAndValidateShoppingCart(result);
-    AmpIntegrations.Tracing.popActivity(activity);
+    ApmIntegrations.Tracing.popActivity(activity);

-    AmpIntegrations.Tracing.finshIdleTransaction(); // This is optional
+    ApmIntegrations.Tracing.finshIdleTransaction(); // This is optional
 }
 ```

 This example will send a [transaction]({%- link _documentation/performance/performance-glossary.md -%}#transaction) `shopCheckout` to Sentry, containing all outgoing requests that might have happened in `validateShoppingCartOnServer`.
 It also contains a `task` span that measured how long the processing took.
-Finally the call to `AmpIntegrations.Tracing.finshIdleTransaction()` will finish the [transaction]({%- link _documentation/performance/performance-glossary.md -%}#transaction) and send it to Sentry.
+Finally the call to `ApmIntegrations.Tracing.finshIdleTransaction()` will finish the [transaction]({%- link _documentation/performance/performance-glossary.md -%}#transaction) and send it to Sentry.
 Calling this is optional since the Integration would send the [transaction]({%- link _documentation/performance/performance-glossary.md -%}#transaction) after the defined `idleTimeout` (default 500ms) itself.

 **What is an activity?**